Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Estimating experimental errors

-Since the Hamiltonian is diagonal, it commutes with the final diagonal unitary so that effectively the data can be described as $y_{\text{diagonal}}(t) = \exp(- \i t h) MS$.
-We can thus determine the phase directly as the phases of the diagonal entries of our estimate $\hat S$ of the initial map $S$.
-For the ramp model with a fixed ramp speed we expect the total (diagonal) phase $\delta = \Delta f^2$ to scale quadratically in the ramp distance $\Delta f$.
-For ramping up to the final value within a fixed time $\tau$, we expect the total phase to scale linearly as $\delta = \Delta f \cdot \tau$.
-Since for every Hamiltonian instance, only one of the entries will reach its final value in the optimal time, and all others effectively see a fixed ramp time, we expect the dependence for our model to be a linear combination between a quadratic and a linear behaviour.
+Since the Hamiltonian is itself diagonal, it commutes with the final diagonal unitary so that, effectively, the data can be described as $y_{\text{diagonal}}(t) = \exp(- \i t h) MS$ with only SPOM error with an effective initial map $MS$ present.
+We can thus determine the combined phase accumulated on each qubit during the true initial and final ramping directly as the phases of the diagonal entries of our estimate $\hat S$ of the effective initial map. {Using the constant-$v$ model for $S$ and $M$, the magnitude of the total accumulated phase on the $j$-th qubit can be computed to be $|\phi_j| = 2\pi \Delta_j\left({\Delta_\text{max}}/{v} + \tau_\text{tot}\right)$, where $\tau_\text{tot}$ is the sum of the padding times of the initial and final ramping phases and $\Delta_j$ is the ramping distance of the $j$-th qubit. $\Delta_\text{max}$ is the maximum ramping distance in the set of qubits involved in the experiment and it sets the ramping time for all other qubits.
+In our experiment, we implemented the zero Hamiltonian on various $5$-qubit connected subsets of the chip and hence $\Delta_\text{max}$ differs for each subset.

-This expectation is confirmed in \cref{fig:ramp phase}, where we show the identified ramp phases as a function of the ramp distance from the idle frequencies of individual qubits to their common rendezvous frequency.
-From the linear upper bound to the acquired phases as a function of the travelled qubit distances, we can further estimate an upper bound of $0.6$ ns to the total ramp time from the slope and a non-zero additional wait time due to the non-zero offset.
-Since the maximum ramp distance of all data sets is at least $90$ MHz (excluding the outliers at $75$ MHz) this builds trust in our estimate for a minimal ramping speed of $150$\,MHz/ns.
-At this ramping speed, the offset of $15^{\circ}$ corresponds to an additional waiting time of $0.1$\,ns.
-We also observe individual qubits that exhibit considerably larger phases for relatively short ramping distance indicating that their ramping is slower.
+To estimate the model parameters, in panel (b) of \cref{fig:ramp phase} we plot the magnitude of the phase accumulated on the qubit with the maximum ramping distance in the given subset against the maximum ramping distance for that subset.
+Fitting a quadratic function with zero offset gives us estimates $v_1 = 800\pm 80$\,MHz/ns and $\tau_\text{tot} = 0.09 \pm 0.03$\,ns.
+Now we turn to the remaining qubits.
+Using the estimated padding time, we compute

+Using a linear fit we get a second ramp speed estimate $v_2 = 797 \pm 4$\,MHz/ns, which is consistent with $v_1$ within experimental error, building trust in the model.
+Note that $v=790$\,MHz/ns and $\tau=0.05$\,ns (which is the part of $\tau_\text{tot}$ we assign to the final ramp) is the parameter value used in the numerical benchmarks of \cref{sec:numerics}.
+To get a conservative estimate of the systematic errors, and in face of the variance in the data \cref{fig:ramp phase}, we use $v=350$\,MHz/ns and $\tau = 0.1$\,ns.
+The fit is shown in panels (b) and (c) of \cref{fig:ramp phase}, where we excluded one qubit, which accumulated seemingly random phase in each run of the experiment.